- Faith and Worship

 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily during the 34th annual Dr. Martin Luther King Jr. Memorial Mass at the Cathedral of St. Andrew in Little Rock on Saturday, Jan.
-11, 2020.
+Bishop Anthony B. Taylor preached this homily at St. Theresa Church in Little Rock on Sunday, Jan.
+9, 2022.